See the image below to see how the Search Inline looks:

 To see a live demo of the Search Inline Element click here.

-Now you know how to use the Search Inline Element and how to configure its elements like the search button, the input text and clear icon to achieve the look you want.
+Now you know how to use the Search Inline Element and how to configure its options to achieve your intended look.

 See something inaccurate?
 Let us know